dotnet/docs/docs/architecture/porting-existing-aspnet-apps/middleware-modules-handlers.md

 # Comparing middleware to modules and handlers

 If your existing ASP.NET MVC or Web API app uses OWIN/Katana, you're most likely already familiar with the concept of middleware and porting it to ASP.NET Core should be fairly straightforward.
-However, most ASP.NET apps rely on HttpModules and HttpHandlers instead of middleware.
+However, most ASP.NET apps rely on HTTP modules and HTTP handlers instead of middleware.
 Migrating these to ASP.NET Core requires additional effort.

 ## ASP.NET modules and handlers